 Montserrat Island is an ideal getaway for Eco trekkers, nature lovers, or anyone, who want to see how the island has transformed after a major volcanic eruption.

-With a vast network of hiking trails, the island`s diverse landscape is perfect for experienced hikers and beginners alike.
-An Eco tourist haven offers a unique adventure holidays in the Caribbean, more than just sun, sand and beaches.
-It`s a place for travellers and families who want to immerse and connect, whether with nature, or with each other.
+With a vast network of hiking trails, Montserrat island’s diverse landscape is perfect for experienced hikers and beginners alike.
+This Ecotourist haven offers unique adventure holidays in the Caribbean, more than just sun, sand and beaches.
+It’s a destination for travellers who want to immerse and connect, whether with nature or with each other.
 Also, this little-visited Caribbean island is the prime destination for dark tourism.

 GOOD TO KNOW:

 Access to the restricted zone on the island is strictly controlled.
-Therefore, the best way to discover the Montserrat Island is on a guided tour with a tour guide who is allowed to access the “exclusion zone V”, but also he provides insightful information.
-The “exclusion zone” located in the south end of the island includes for example, the burried city of Plymouth, St George`s Hill and the Soufriere Hills in Montserrat island.
+Therefore, the best way to discover the Montserrat Island is on a guided tour.
+Not only a tour guide is allowed to access the “exclusion zone V”, but also he provides insightful information.
+The “exclusion zone” located in the south end of the island includes the buried city of Plymouth, St George’s Hill and the Soufriere Hills in Montserrat island.

-A visit to the main exclusion zone is an unmissable experience on the island, which allows the visitors to get a closer look at the active volcano and Montserrat`s lost capital city.
+A visit to the exclusion zone is an unmissable experience on Montserrat island.
+It allows the visitors to get a closer look at the active volcano and Montserrat`s lost capital city.

 The pear-shaped island, located in the Caribbean Sea, is a part of the Leeward Islands.
 Its nearest neighbours are Antigua (55km), Guadaloupe (86km) and Nevis (62 km).

-If you plan trip to Montserrat island ahead, your arrival will be smooth and easy.
-Here are some information to help you with planning.
+If you plan a trip to Montserrat island ahead, your arrival will be smooth and easy.
+Here is some information to help you with planning.

 1. FLYING TO MONTSERRAT ISLAND

 2. ARRIVE BY SEA

 Besides, you can cross to Montserrat island by ferry.
 It runs from the island of Antigua (Bryson’s Pier at Heritage Quay in St. John’s) to Little bay in Montserrat and back.
 A 90-minute ride operates five days a week.
 Bear in mind that, there might be the schedule changes depending on weather and sea conditions.
 The fares for the ferry are EC$300 return (EC$150 one way) for adults.
 Additionally, those travelling by a private vessel may dock their boat at the Port of Little Bay.